buildkite-plugins/docker-compose-buildkite-plugin/README.md

 The default is `true`.

-#### `labels` (run only, string or array)

-A list of KEY=VALUE that are passed through as service labels when image is being ran.
-These will be merged with any service labels defined in the compose file.

 #### `build-labels` (build only, string or array)

 A list of KEY=VALUE that are passed through as service labels when image is being built.
 These will be merged with any service labels defined in the compose file.